Point Beach Nuclear Plant: History

 In 2005, the NRC approved the initial license renewal application for the Point Beach plant, extending the operating license from forty years to sixty. in 2011, the NRC approved a 17% increase in power output (a.k.a. extended power uprate) from both units.
 This entailed significant upgrades to several plant systems and components, including safety-related pumps and valves, as well as the turbine-generator sets.

 NextEra Energy Resources purchased the plant from Wisconsin Electric Power Company in October 2007.
 As part of the sale, We Energies agreed to repurchase all of the power produced by the plant for at least 20 years.
 In 2000–2007 the plant was managed by the Nuclear Management Company.

 Owners submitted applications for 20 year subsequent license extension for both units to the NRC in November 2020.
 The decision announcement was expected in July 2022, however this was delayed as the NRC required additional environmental impact evaluation be completed.
 A NRC public meeting was held on February 17, 2021 to solicit public comments on the scope of the environmental review.

 Both units were granted subsequent license extensions on September 29, 2025, allowing the plant to operate until the early 2050s.

 The plant is interconnected to the grid by four 345 kV lines.
 One leaves the area to the northwest connecting to the We Energies North Appleton substation.
 Another interconnects with the now-closed Kewaunee Nuclear Generating Station located a short distance north of Point Beach.
 The remaining 345 kV lines exit towards Milwaukee.

-In November 2020, construction of the nearby 150 MW Two Creeks Solar Park was completed, at a cost of $195 million.
-The solar farm is located several miles southwest of the nuclear plant.